poolifier/poolifier/docs/api.md

 `data` (optional) An object that you want to pass to your worker implementation.
 `name` (optional) A string with the task function name that you want to execute on the worker.
 Default: `'default'`
-`transferList` (optional) An array of transferable objects that you want to transfer to your [worker_threads](https://nodejs.org/api/worker_threads.html) worker implementation
+`transferList` (optional) An array of transferable objects that you want to transfer to your [worker_threads](https://nodejs.org/api/worker_threads.html) worker implementation.

 This method is available on both pool implementations and returns a promise with the task function execution response.